 Most of San Diego’s gay bars are found within the Hillcrest gayborhood.
 The area is split into two parts by the 163 freeway, but you can easily cross between the two via a bridge over the freeway.
 Note that when walking between bars, on the south side of Hillcrest, bars tend to be more staggered apart, whereas on the north side (where the Hillcrest sign is) they’re more clustered together.

-Urban MO's Bar & Grill – located in Hillcrest on the northern side, this is perhaps the most popular gay bar to go to when first hitting the gay scene of San Diego.
+Urban MO's Bar & Grill – Found in Hillcrest on the northern side, this is perhaps the most popular gay bar to go to when first hitting the gay scene of San Diego.
 Urban MO's has a bit of everything: a fun atmosphere, a spacious patio made to take full advantage of the San Diego sun, delicious grilled food, a small dance floor out the back, drag shows, and generously strong drinks.

 Rich's – San Diego's largest and most popular gay dance club, Rich's features two separate dance floors with top-notch DJs, multiple bars, and an outdoor lounge.
 Music varies in genre depending on the night, but there’s often the welcome addition of drag performances and go-go boys thrown into the mix.

-Gossip Grill – a thriving lesbian bar which is busier than most gay girl bars in San Francisco.
+Gossip Grill – A thriving lesbian bar which is busier than most gay girl bars in San Francisco.
 However, it’s also popular with all members of the LGBTQ+ community as the atmosphere is welcoming to everyone.
 It sports a large patio, dance floor, and tasty American comfort food to go with your drinks.

 Image credit: Flicks

-Flicks – a long-standing favorite in Hillcrest, Flicks is a video bar that plays more than 15,000 video clips in the background as you enjoy cheap drinks, a fun atmosphere, and a pop music-playing dance floor.
+Flicks – A long-standing favorite in Hillcrest, Flicks is a video bar that plays more than 15,000 video clips in the background as you enjoy cheap drinks, a fun atmosphere, and a pop music-playing dance floor.
 They often host game nights and karaoke.

-Hillcrest Brewing Company – touted as the world's first gay-owned brewery, Hillcrest Brewing Company offers a variety of craft beers brewed on-site, which are only $2 at happy hour!
+Hillcrest Brewing Company – Touted as the world's first gay-owned brewery, Hillcrest Brewing Company offers a variety of craft beers brewed on-site, which are only $2 at happy hour!
 The pizza is pretty good too, as are the hot servers.

-The Loft – a beloved institution in San Diego, The Loft is known for its unpretentious vibe.
+The Loft – A beloved institution in San Diego, The Loft is known for its unpretentious vibe.
 This casual bar has good music, cheap drinks, a large terrace, hot bar staff, and a jukebox.
 What more could you want?

-San Diego Eagle – there’s always an Eagle, isn’t there?
+San Diego Eagle – There’s always an Eagle, isn’t there?
 And just like in San Francisco and New York, the San Diego Eagle is known for its leather and fetish scene.
 The atmosphere is cruisey but laid-back, and they hold a range of events catering to the fetish community.

-Pecs Bar – one of the few gay bars not actually in Hillcrest, Pecs Bar in North Park, is known for its laid-back, jeans-and-leather atmosphere.
+Pecs Bar – One of the few gay bars not actually in Hillcrest, Pecs Bar in North Park, is known for its laid-back, jeans-and-leather atmosphere.
 This gay dive bar features pool tables, darts, a back patio, and affordable drinks, making it a favorite spot for a diverse crowd looking to have no-nonsense fun.

 San Diego Saunas and Cruising Bars

-Club San Diego – this premier gay bathhouse has been a part of the gay scene in San Diego for over 40 years and is incredibly well-kept.
+Club San Diego – This premier gay bathhouse has been a part of the gay scene in San Diego for over 40 years and is incredibly well-kept.
 It’s open 24 hours and has a steam room, dry sauna, “Bliss Spa” Jacuzzi, a cinema room, private rooms, and a dungeon sporting two slings.
 It’s a little pricey, though, as you pay $43 for a locker on entrance, or $33 for members, whereas rooms are around $50.

 Gay Beaches in San Diego

-Black’s Beach – found in the La Jolla area, this clothing-optional beach is one of the most famous gay beaches on the West Coast.
+Black’s Beach – Found in the La Jolla area, this clothing-optional beach is one of the most famous gay beaches on the West Coast.
 The north end of the beach is where you’ll find the action.
 The hike down is steep and challenging, but the breathtaking “scenery” and welcoming vibe make it worth the effort.

-Ocean Beach – while it's not a designated gay beach, Ocean Beach has a 1960s hippie vibe that is naturally inclusive to the LGBTQ+ community, making it a popular hangout.
+Ocean Beach – While it's not a designated gay beach, Ocean Beach has a 1960s hippie vibe that is naturally inclusive to the LGBTQ+ community, making it a popular hangout.
 The beach features a variety of recreational activities including surfing, swimming, and volleyball.
 O.B. is also home to Dog Beach, where pets are allowed to roam leash-free all year round.

 Image credit: San Diego Pride